SysKitTeam/docs-spconsultant/how-to/best-practices/available-best-practices-reports.md

 # Available Best Practices Reports

-We have prepared a detailed overview of all available reports in SPDocKit with descriptions and instructions in our [Best Practices Library](https://docs.syskit.com/bp/).
+We have prepared a detailed overview of all available reports in SPDocKit Consultant with descriptions and instructions in our [Best Practices Library](https://docs.syskit.com/bp/).

 ## Visit our best practices library